MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/warning-slakpiinstances.md

 ---
 # A warning message appears on SLA KPI instances

-This article provides a resolution for the warning message that occurs on the service-level agreements (SLA) KPI instances in Customer Service.
+This article provides a resolution for the warning message that occurs on the service-level agreements (SLA) KPI instances in Dynamics 365 Customer Service.

 ## Symptoms